couchbase/kafka-connect-couchbase/README.md

 Perhaps it goes without saying, but all of the offset management and fault tolerance features of Kafka Connect work with the Couchbase connector.
-You can kill and restart the processes and they will pick up where they left off, copying only new data (unless the `use_snapshots` config property is set to `false`, in which case a few duplicates might slip through).
+You can kill and restart the processes and they will pick up where they left off.

 The shape of the message payload is controlled by the `dcp.message.converter.class` property of the connector config.